kineticdata/platform-template/README.md

 The scripts have been tested in Kinops and on premise installations with configuration differences.

 The included Scripts are:
-- **export.rb: E**xports an entire Space from the specified server.. (including components which may not be migrated in the scripts below)
+- **export.rb: **Exports an entire Space from the specified server.. (including components which may not be migrated in the scripts below)
 - **import.rb:** Migrates components to the specified server.
 - **import_git_diff.rb:** Migrates only the recently changed components as identified by git to the specified server.